The Deadliest Flu in History 6

 It finally took Parks to develop a serum from another scientist named Pfeiffer, who believed bacillus influenza, caused the previous epidemics.
 As mentioned earlier, Parks went after the light; he needed to confirm Pfeiffer’s work.

-Bacillus influenza, difficult to find because it is so small it took cultures and blood specimens to grow, and it would grow only on the surface since it was dependent on oxygen.
+Bacillus influenza, is difficult to find because it is so small it took cultures and blood specimens to grow, and it would grow only on the surface since it was dependent on oxygen.

 Parks asked Williams to find the small bacillus while others in the lab worked on finding a new organism; Parks would not give up the fight.